-Aniccā vata saṅkhārā Impermanent are all conditioned things Uppāda-vaya-dhammino Of the nature to arise and pass away Uppajjitvā nirujjhanti Having been born, they all must perish Tesam vūpasamo sukho
+Impermanent are all conditioned things Uppāda-vaya-dhammino Of the nature to arise and pass away Uppajjitvā nirujjhanti

+Having been born, they all must perish Tesaṃ vūpasamo sukho.

-The cessation of conditions is true happiness
+The cessation of conditions is true happiness.

 All conditions are impermanent.
 The body and the mind are both impermanent.
 They are impermanent because they do not remain fixed and unchanging.
 All things that are born must necessarily change, they are transient - especially our body.
 What is there that doesn't change within this body?
-Hair, nails, teeth, skin... are they still the same as they used to be?
+Are hair, nails, teeth, skin still the same as they used to be?
 The condition of the body is constantly changing, so it is impermanent.
 Is the body stable?
 Is the mind stable?
 Think about it.
 How many times is there arising and ceasing even in one day?
 Both body and mind are constantly arising and ceasing, conditions are in a state of constant turmoil.